We always hear about the things that successful people do. But what about the things they don’t do?

 Successful people understand the importance of taking care of their bodies.
 They eat balanced meals, squeeze in time for exercise, and ensure they get enough sleep.

-3. Doubting Themselves
+3. Doubting themselves

 Successful men don’t let self-doubt creep into their minds.

-Let me share a personal story.
-A few years ago, I was presented with a fantastic opportunity to lead a project at work.
-It was a big deal and a great chance to show what I was capable of.
+Picture this scenario: you’re presented with a fantastic opportunity — a chance to lead a major project, take on a new role, or step into unfamiliar territory.
+It’s a big deal and a great chance to show what you’re capable of.

-4. Ignoring Personal Growth
+4. Ignoring personal growth

 Successful men understand the importance of personal growth and lifelong learning.